 - a non-interfering attitude towards whatever arises in experience.

 These mindful awareness skills work to calm the body and mind.
-Being calm and allows you focused and present in therapy.
+Being calm allows you to be focused and present in therapy.
 Additionally, mindful awareness allows us to go beyond objects–body, mind, emotions, relationships–to look at that which experiences all of these as sensations.
 Awareness does not change as the objects of experience come and go in it.

 Together we build it